Gustave Kahn

 Gustave Kahn (21 December 1859, in Metz – 5 September 1936, in Paris) was a French Symbolist poet and art critic.
 He was also active, via publishing and essay-writing, in defining Symbolism and distinguishing it from the Decadent Movement.

 Personal life

 Kahn was a Jew from Lorraine.
 He chose sides with Émile Zola in the Dreyfus affair.
-His wife Elizabeth converted to Judaism as a protest against anti-semitism, changing her name to Rachel.
+His wife Elizabeth converted to Judaism as a protest against antisemitism, changing her name to Rachel.

 Poetry

 Kahn claimed to have invented the term vers libre, or free verse.
 He was in any case one of the form's first European exponents.
 His principal publications include Les Palais nomades (1887), Domaine de fée (1895), and Le Livre d'images (1897).
 He also made a valuable contribution to the movement's history with his book Symbolistes et décadents (1902).

 Other work

 In addition to his poems, Kahn was a public intellectual who wrote novels, plays, and literary criticism.
 He was also extremely influential as a publisher of symbolist writing.
 Together with Félix Fénéon and Leo d'Orfer, both critics, Kahn founded and then directed La Vogue in 1886.
 Through that magazine, Kahn and his partners were able to influence the careers of developing decadent writers such as Jules Laforgue, as well as to inject new life into the careers of established figures such as Arthur Rimbaud, whose Les Illuminations manuscript was published in its pages.
 Together with Jean Moréas, he also founded and directed Le Symboliste, a short-lived journal intended as a counter-point to Anatole Bajule's Le Décadent, which they viewed as a false and exploitative publication that represented a vain, shallow mockery of symbolist thought.
 He played a key role in a number of other periodicals, including La Revue Indépendante, La Revue Blanche and Le Mercure de France.